CountCrypt: Quantum Cryptography between QCMA and PP: Introduction

-\paragraph*{An oracle relative to which quantum lightning exists and $\mathbf{BQP}=\mathbf{QMA}$.} Using similar ideas, we also describe an oracle under which quantum lightning exists but $\mathbf{BQP}=\mathbf{QMA}$ (note that this is strictly stronger than $\mathbf{BQP}=\mathbf{QCMA}$, since $\mathbf{QCMA}\subseteq \mathbf{QMA}$).
-The oracle will essentially define the quantum lightning scheme.
-In particular, for a Haar random unitary $\U$, we define our oracle $(SG,V,C)$ as follows. \begin{enumerate} \item $SG$: samples a bit string $x$ uniformly at random and outputs $x,\ket{\phi_x}$.
-Here $\ket{\phi_x} = \U\ket{x}$. \item $V(x,\ket{\psi})$: $V$ applies $\U^{\dagger}$ on $\ket{\psi}$, measures the state in the computational basis, and outputs $1$ if and only if the result is $x$. \item $C$: a non-trivial oracle independent of $\U$ serving as a ``$\mathbf{QMA}$ breaker''.
-In particular, this will be the same oracle as the one used in~\cite{TQC:Kre21}. \end{enumerate} We can observe that $(SG,V)$ is exactly a quantum lightning scheme. ($SG$ is the minter, where $x$ is the serial number and $\ket{\phi_x}$ is the money state. $V$ is the verifier.)
-In particular, money states will always verify with their corresponding serial number.
-However, it is not possible to generate $x,\ket{\phi_x}\otimes\ket{\phi_x}$.
-Security goes by a reduction to the complexity-theoretic no-cloning theorem defined by~\cite{STOC:AarChr12}.
-In particular, this theorem states that with only polynomially many queries to a verification oracle, it is impossible to clone a Haar random state over $10n$ qubits with success probability $\Omega(2^{-5n})$.
-We will then set the length of $\ket{\phi_x}$ to be $10n$ qubits long.
-To clone a Haar random state $\ket{\psi}$ using a quantum lightning breaker, we will simply replace a random $\ket{\phi_k}$ with $\ket{\psi}$.
-With probability approximately $2^{-n}$, the quantum lightning breaker will clone $\ket{\psi}$, violating complexity-theoretic no-cloning.
+The security goes via a reduction to the complexity-theoretic no-cloning theorem defined by~\cite{STOC:AarChr12}.
+In particular, this theorem states that with only polynomially many queries to a verification oracle, it is impossible to clone a Haar random state with non-negligible success probability.
+To clone a Haar random state $\ket{\psi}$ using a quantum lightning breaker, we will run the breaker on $(\SimSG,\SimMix)$, with a random $U\ket{k_i}$ replaced by $\ket{\psi}$.
+With probability approximately $\frac{1}{\#\text{ queries made by the lightning breaker}}$, the quantum lightning breaker will clone $\ket{\psi}$, violating complexity-theoretic no-cloning.

-\begin{theorem}[\Cref{thm:lightning} restated] Quantum lightning exists relative to $(SG,V,C)$. \end{theorem}
+\begin{theorem}[\Cref{thm:lightning}, restated] Quantum lightning exists relative to $(SG,Mix,PSPACE)$. \end{theorem}

-Showing that $\mathbf{BQP}=\mathbf{QMA}$ is easier here, since our oracles are simpler.
-In particular, the argument goes through similar lines to~\cite{TQC:Kre21}.